junxit/us-congress-bills-114/metadata.md

 - 2015-09-30 — Committee on Indian Affairs.
 Reported by Senator Barrasso without amendment.
 With written report No. 114-149.
 - 2015-09-30 — Committee on Indian Affairs.
 Reported by Senator Barrasso without amendment.
 With written report No. 114-149.
 - 2015-09-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 242.
+- 2015-10-20 — Senate amendment submitted
+- 2015-12-10 — Amendment SA 2714 agreed to in Senate by Unanimous Consent.
+- 2015-12-10 — Amendment SA 2714 proposed by Senator McConnell for Senator Barrasso. (consideration: CR S8617) In the nature of a substitute.
+- 2015-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S8617)
+- 2015-12-10 — Passed Senate with an amendment by Unanimous Consent.
+- 2015-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2015-12-10 — Senate amendment agreed to: Amendment SA 2714 agreed to in Senate by Unanimous Consent.
+- 2015-12-10 — Senate amendment proposed (on the floor): Amendment SA 2714 proposed by Senator McConnell for Senator Barrasso.(consideration: CR S8617)